andy-t-wang/xmtp-load-test-web/README.md

 # XMTP Load Test Web UI

-A web interface for running XMTP load tests using GitHub Actions.
+A standalone web interface for running XMTP load tests using GitHub Actions.
+This tool automatically fetches the latest libxmtp source code and builds the necessary testing tools.

 ## Features